microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure_dc_vanilla_arm_template/_index.md

 - Main [_azuredeploy_ ARM template](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/cluster_api/capi_azure/ARM/azuredeploy.json) will initiate the deployment of the linked ARM templates:

+  - [_VNET_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/cluster_api/capi_azure/ARM/VNET.json) - Deploys a Virtual Network with a single subnet to be used by the Client virtual machine.
   - [_ubuntuCapi_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/cluster_api/capi_azure/ARM/ubuntuCapi.json) - Deploys an Ubuntu Linux VM which will have Rancher K3s installed and transformed into a Cluster API management cluster via the Azure CAPZ provider.
 As part of it's automation and the [_installCAPI_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/cluster_api/capi_azure/ARM/artifacts/_installCAPI_.sh) shell script, a new Azure Arc-enabled Kubernetes cluster will already be created to be used by the rest of the Azure Arc-enabled data services automation.
 Azure Arc-enabled data services deployed in directly connected are using this type of resource in order to deploy the data services [cluster extension](https://docs.microsoft.com/azure/azure-arc/kubernetes/conceptual-extensions) as well as for using Azure Arc [Custom location](https://docs.microsoft.com/azure/azure-arc/kubernetes/conceptual-custom-locations).
   - [_clientVm_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/cluster_api/capi_azure/ARM/clientVm.json) - Deploys the client Windows VM.
 This is where all user interactions with the environment are made from.
   - [_mgmtStagingStorage_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/cluster_api/capi_azure/ARM/mgmtStagingStorage.json) - Used for staging files in automation scripts.